 G1.
-If Ortona Elementary implements standards-aligned instruction based on the instructional shifts, then student achievement will increase.
+If Ortona Elementary implements standards-aligned instruction with a deeper understanding of the progression of standards, then student achievement will increase.

 Strategic Goals Detail

 For each strategic goal, this section lists the associated targets (i.e., "SMART goals"), targeted barriers to achieving the goal, resources available to help reduce or eliminate the barriers, and the plan for monitoring progress toward the goal.